 The good news is that there are other insurers, usually not on price comparison sites, who are specialists for older travellers.
 They do their homework and understand the real risks of travel for older people are lower.
 So, they can offer a better price.
 Here's the same table with a specialist provider's prices added in:

-Annual Worldwide multi-trip quotes obtained in December 2013 via www.gocompare.com.
+Annual Worldwide multi-trip quotes obtained in June 2018 via www.gocompare.com.
 Specialist quotes obtained from Free Spirt - we have an offer in place with this provider which can be reached through the relevant group.
 Prices represent an annual multi-trip policy for travel to Europe.
-No restrictions were placed on the quality of cover, the cheapest policy was taken for each age.
+We took the price of the cheapest policy that offered at least 2,500 of cover for cancellation, £1,500 of cover for personal possessions and £5m for medical emergency.
 Note that prices will vary depending on an individual's circumstances and should be taken as illustrative only.

-This specialist has chosen to focus on travellers older than 70 and is offering far more competitive prices than you can find on a comparison site.
-However this is just one specialist insurer - another specialist will have a different pattern of prices.
+This specialist has chosen to focus on travellers older than 70 and is also offers £1,000 of cover for loss and damage to medical aids, £250 of cover for loss or damage to prescribed medication.
+Notice that their cover is cheaper for a 90-year-old than it is from a mainstream provider.
+However, this is just one specialist insurer - another specialist will have a different pattern of prices.
 It might end up that one is better for 75-year-olds, whereas the other is better for 82-year-olds.
-So, the most competitive offer for any one age group is likely to be from a different insurer
+So, the most competitive offer for anyone age group is likely to be from a different insurer